-Some people join the Be the Match® Registry and are called upon to donate within a matter of months.
-Others wait years or are never called at all.
-If you move after joining the registry, be sure to update your contact information with the Be the Match Registry® so that they can find you if someone needs you as a donor.
+Some people join the Be The Match® Registry and are called upon to donate within a matter of months.
+Others wait years, or are never called at all.

-If you are called upon to be a donor, you will receive extensive counseling about the donation procedure from a Be the Match Registry representative.
-You may be asked to provide a blood sample for additional tests to confirm that you are a good match for the patient.
+If you are called upon to be a donor, you will receive extensive counseling about the donation procedure from a Be The Match® Registry representative.
+You will be asked to provide a blood sample for additional tests to confirm that you are a good match for the patient.
 You will have the opportunity to ask questions about how donating will impact your health and what type of time commitment is involved before making a final decision about whether or not to donate.

 However, as with all medical procedures, there is a small chance that you may experience side effects that are more severe.
 Before you agree to be a donor, you will need a physical exam to determine whether donating is safe for you.
 Be sure to share with the doctor your complete medical history including illnesses and surgeries you have had in the past, even if you don't think they are important, as well as any current health conditions.

 Many donors want information about the person to whom their cells will be given.
 Although you will not be told the patient's name, you will be given some information such as whether the person is a child or an adult, and the patient's gender and diagnosis.
-You may be able to learn the patient's identity and how to contact him or her one year after transplant, provided the patient agrees to share this information.
+If you donate through Be The Match® you may be able to learn the patient's identity and how to contact him or her one year after transplant, provided the patient agrees to share this information.

-Before you join the registry, think carefully about whether or not this is a commitment you want to make.
-Although you can always change your mind after signing up, this can cause emotional distress for a patient's family, particularly if you are the only potential donor for the patient.
+Before you join the registry, think carefully about whether this is a commitment you want to make.
+Although you can always change your mind after signing up, this can cause great distress for a patient's family, particularly if you are the only potential donor for the patient.